javierdiegof/HaskellSMV/README.md

 | 1  | 0  | Left shift   |
 | 1  | 1  | Parallel load|

-When a right shift is chosen, cell a will acquire the value of line sr in the next clock cycle.
+When a right shift is chosen, cell a will acquire the value of line sr in the next clock cycle, all other cells values will be shifted right.
-When a left shift is chosen, cell c will have the value of line sl.
+When a left shift is chosen, cell c will have the value of line sl, all other cell values will be shifted left.
-When a parallel load is chosen, cells a,b, and c will acquire the value of lines pa, pb, and pc, respectively.
+When a parallel load is chosen, cells a, b, and c will acquire the value of lines pa, pb, and pc, respectively.
 In the example, variables sr, sl, a, b, and c are considered input variables.

-The transition relation formula is based on implications determined by lines s1 and s0.
+The transition relation formula is based on implications determined by lines the behaviour of lines s1 and s0.

 3. The last example is a solution to the dinning philosophers problem using an arbitor.
 It solves the problem just for two philosophers.
 <img src="https://github.com/javierdiegof/SMV-Haskell/blob/master/test/images/dining2.png" width="400" height="400"/>
 The variables in the model represent the following situations:

   - s1 and s2 indicate that philosophers 1 and 2 want to eat, respectively.
 It will be considered an input variable (we do not know a priorio when a philosopher will ask to eat).
   - i1 and i2 indicate that philosopher 1 and 2 are occuping the left fork, respectively.
   - d1 and d2 indicate that philosopher 1 and 2 are occuping the right fork, respectively.